Milton S. Hershey: Personal life

 On May 25, 1898, Hershey married Catherine Elizabeth "Kitty" Sweeney (b.
 1871), an Irish-American Catholic from Jamestown, New York.
 The couple did not have any children.

 On March 25, 1915, Catherine died of an unknown disease.
 In 1919, Hershey moved Catherine's body from Philadelphia to Hershey Cemetery.
 In March 1920, Hershey's mother, Fanny Hershey, died and she was buried in Hershey Cemetery.
 In late 1930, his father's body was moved there.

 Death

 Hershey died of pneumonia in Hershey Hospital on October 13, 1945, at the age of 88.

-Hershey is buried at Hershey Cemetery, a cemetery which he built, on Laudermilch Rd in Hershey, Pennsylvania.
+Hershey is buried at Hershey Cemetery, a cemetery which he built, on Laudermilch Road in Hershey, Pennsylvania.
 Hershey's grave is located at Section Spec-Her, Lot 1, Grave 1, next to his wife (Grave 2).

 Legacy

 At the Hershey School, there is a bronze statue of Milton Hershey with an orphan boy wrapped in his arms.
 Below the statue are these words: "His deeds are his monument.
 His life is our inspiration."

 Hershey's birthday, September 13, is one of several competing dates celebrated as International Chocolate Day.

 On September 13, 1995, the United States Postal Service issued a 32-cent stamp for Milton S. Hershey, which honors him as a philanthropist, as part of the Great Americans series.
 The stamp was designed by Dennis Lyall, an artist from Norwalk, Connecticut.

+Catherine Hershey Schools for Early Learning, a network of tuition-free early childhood education centers operated by the Milton Hershey School Trust, is named in honor of Hershey's wife, Catherine.
+Centers have opened in Hershey (2023), Harrisburg (2024), and Middletown (2025), with further locations planned through 2027.